Safaal3amry/Reading-notes/Seeing Your Remote.md

 ## Version Control

-<p> **Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes**
+        Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes

   # Git
-        Git is a DVCS that stores data in a file system made up of snapshots,we can save achanges version of our project **commit**
+        Git is a DVCS that stores data in a file system made up of snapshots, we can save achanges version of our project **commit**